MicrosoftDocs/cpp-docs/docs/atl/reference/atl-text-encoding-functions.md

  Pointer to a variable that contains the length in characters of `szDest`.
 If the function succeeds, the variable receives the number of characters written to the buffer.
 If the function fails, the variable receives the required length in characters of the buffer.

  `dwFlags`
- Flags describing how the conversion is to be performed.
-See [ATLSMTP_QPENCODE Flags](http://msdn.microsoft.com/library/6b15a3ab-8e57-49e4-8104-09b26ebb96c4).
+ ATLSMTP_QPENCODE flags describing how the conversion is to be performed.
+- `ATLSMTP_QPENCODE_DOT` If a period appears at the start of a line, it is added to the output as well as encoded.
+- `ATLSMTP_QPENCODE_TRAILING_SOFT` Appends `=\r\n` to the encoded string.

+The quoted-printable encoding scheme is described in [RFC 2045](http://www.ietf.org/rfc/rfc2045.txt).

 ### Return Value
  Returns **TRUE** on success, **FALSE** on failure.